 Therefore, it is important to avoid useless degrees – a list, of course, that will likely be very subjective.
 For example, many people would deem golf management to be a ridiculous option, but if you want to manage golf resorts for a living, then it’s an absolute requisite.
 Instead, this list focuses more on courses where subsequent employment and salary rates are suboptimal or where a degree is not likely to distinguish you from non-graduates.

-So, without further ado, these are the 10 most useless undergraduate degrees in 2018…
+So, without further ado, these are the 10 most useless degrees in the world…

 1. Culinary Arts